Ravii-saini/Research_Nexus/README.md

 ## Features

-- **Data Collection**: Search for related research papers on a specific topic and store them in a time-series database.
+- **Data Collection**: Search for related research papers on a specific topic using the CrossRef API and store them in a time-series database.
 - **Summarization**: Summarize recent research contributions and generate new research ideas based on advancements from the past five years.
 - **Question Answering**: Respond to specific user queries about stored research papers, including questions on visual data like images and charts.
 - **Review Paper Generation**: Automatically compile a review paper summarizing key research points and suggesting future research directions.